rhiot/rhiot/iot/readme.md

 Please add resistor (220 Ohms) between LED and Mass (0v) to avoid excessive current through it.

+### Monitoring gateway with Jolokia

+The gateway exposes its JMX beans using the [Jolokia REST API](https://jolokia.org).
+The default Jolokia URL for the gateway is `http://0.0.0.0:8080/jolokia`.
+You can take advantage of the Jolokia to monitor and perform administrative tasks on your gateway.

 ## Camel IoT components

 Camel IoT Labs brings some extra components for the Apache Camel intended to make both device- and server-side IoT